allardjun/MCSBBootcampDry/Day 1/git_lecture/git-lecture.md

 using the address directly without saving it as a remote.

 <!---
-Draw map of repos here
+Draw map of repos on the board
 --->

 ---